Coronavirus Response Fund

 - Elderly (aged 65 and over)

 - Disabled people or have underlying health difficulties

 The work that a grant will support has to directly relate to challenges emerging from the Coronavirus outbreak.
 The following activities will be a priority for this grant programme:

-- Direct and immediate practical support for vulnerable groups
+- Direct and immediate practical support for people at risk of harm

 - Volunteer capacity to organisations delivering support to the above groups

 - Providing the above groups with access to necessary resources

 Running costs for organisations will be supported if: they help deliver the above activities, they are additional costs, or cannot be supported from existing funds, and must only cover a period of up to three months.
 Running costs can include staff costs, volunteer expenses and transport costs.
 Small capital costs are also eligible, providing the capital items are directly linked to supporting the above groups.